fanshi118/PUI2015_sfan/citibikes/README.md

 Our null hypothesis is that "the ratio of trips > 30 minutes in the >= 35 age group is higher than or equal to the ratio of trips > 30 minutes in the < 35 age group."
 We think that younger people have a greater tendency to long trips than older people.

 Our team collaborated well, and the work was distributed pretty evenly.
 We worked together in front of the same computer screen.
 I was involved throughout the whole process: establishing hypothesis, choosing data, cleaning data, grouping data, choosing test, testing hypothesis, and plotting data.
+The parts that I was most heavily involved was cleaning data, grouping data, and plotting data.